 |The Basis Of Comparison||

-|Architecture||The 32-bit system has general computing, which includes IBM System/360 and IBM System/370, the DEC VAX, the Motorola 68000 Family, the Intel IA-32, 32-bit version of x86 architecture are the different versions.
-These are architectures that are used for embedded computing and include 68000 families.||The registers are divided into different groups like integer, floating, control and often for addresses of various uses and names like address, index or base registers.
+|Architecture||The 32-bit system has general computing, including IBM System/360 and IBM System/370, the DEC VAX, the Motorola 68000 Family, the Intel IA-32, and the 32-bit version of x86 architecture the different versions.
+Embedded computing architectures include 68000 families.||We categorize registers into integer, floating, and control groups and assign them names such as address, index, or base registers based on their uses and addresses.
 The size of these registers is dependent on the amount of addressable memory.|

 |Hardware||A 32-bit system consists of a 32-bit register.
 This register is capable of storing 232 or 4,294,967,296 values.
 A 32-bit system can address up to 4GB of RAM.
 The actual can be thought of as 3.5 GB.
-This is because a part of the registry stores temporary values with the memory addresses.||A 64-bit system consists of 64-bit register which is capable of holding 264 or 18,446,744,073,709,551,616 values.
+This is because a part of the registry stores temporary values with the memory addresses.||A 64-bit system consists of the 64-bit register, which can hold 264 or 18,446,744,073,709,551,616 values.
 A 64-bit register has the capability of addressing around 16 exabytes of memory.
-It can clearly access more than 4GB of RAM.
+It can access more than 4GB of RAM.
 If a computer has 16GB RAM, then it is better than the system is a 64-bit system.
 64-bit systems remove all bottlenecks that are present in 32-bit systems.
 They run more efficiently and have data paths and memory blocks already allocated.|

 |Software||32-bit programs are compatible with 64-bit systems.
 But vice versa is not possible.
-The software is also built for 32-bit systems but is seldom used.
+Although the software is built for 32-bit systems, it is seldom used.
 It is possible to install a 32-bit system on a 64-bit system.
-There are utilities or anti-virus software that are specifically written for 32-bit systems.
+Software developers specifically write utilities or anti-virus software for 32-bit systems.
 It is advisable to download the ones which correspond to your system.
-Also, device drivers are also written for specific operating systems, and hence it is important to install a 32-bit for its corresponding 32 drivers.||64-bit systems do not support backward compatibility.
-This is because 64-bit instructions cannot be recognized by a 32-bit processor.
+Also, device drivers are written for specific operating systems, so installing a 32-bit for its corresponding 32 drivers is essential.||64-bit systems do not support backward compatibility.
+A 32-bit processor cannot recognize 64-bit instructions.
 All new systems are 64-bit versions of Windows and OS X. The 64-bit version allows accessing more RAM than 32-bit.|

 |Calculations per second||32-bit systems have dual-core and quad-core versions available.||64bit systems can come with dual-core, quad-core, six-core, and eight-core versions.
-Having these multiple cores available has increased its speed of calculations per second.|
+Having these multiple cores available has increased the speed of calculations per second.|